robotics-masters/robohatmm1-docs/docs/guide/circuitpython.md

 Make sure you check out the [Adafruit Learn Guide](https://learn.adafruit.com/welcome-to-circuitpython/overview) to get further information about CircuitPython and how to use all the libraries.

+Head to [CircuitPython API] for more information about the pins and library.